Ottoman Civil War (1509–1513)

-The Ottoman Civil War was a war of succession in the Ottoman Empire from 1509 to 1512, during the reign of Bayezid II, between his two sons Ahmet and Selim.
+The Ottoman Civil War was a war of succession in the Ottoman Empire from 1509 to 1513, during the reign of Bayezid II, between his sons Ahmed, Selim, and Korkut.

-In 1509, Ahmet, the older claimant, won a battle against the Karaman Turks and their Safavid allies in Asia Minor and marched on Constantinople to exploit his triumph.
+In 1509, Ahmed, the oldest claimant, won a battle against the Karaman Turks and their Safavid allies in Asia Minor and marched on Istanbul to exploit his triumph.
 Fearing for his safety, Selim staged a revolt in Thrace but was defeated by Bayezid and forced to flee to Crimea in 1511.

-Bayezid II developed fears that Ahmet might then kill him to gain the throne and refused to allow his son to enter Constantinople.
-Though some sources suggest that the Janissaries acted on their own in preventing Ahmet from entering the city due to their loyalty to Selim.
+Bayezid developed fears that Ahmed might then kill him to gain the throne, and refused to allow his son to enter Constantinople.
+However, some sources suggest that the Janissaries acted on their own in preventing Ahmed from entering the city due to their loyalty to Selim.

-Selim returned from Crimea and, with support from the Janissaries, defeated and eventually killed Ahmet a year later in 1513 after a series of civil disobediences.
-Bayezid II abdicated the throne on April 25, 1512 and departed for retirement in his native Demotika, but he died along the way and is buried next to Bayezid Mosque, in Constantinople.
+Selim returned from Crimea and, with support from the Janissaries, forced Bayezid to abdicate on 25 April 1512.
+Bayezid later died on his way to Demotika, only a month after his abdication, but fighting for the throne continued between the newly-crowned Sultan Selim I and Ahmed.
+After a series of civil disobediences, Ahmed was defeated and killed at the Battle of Yenişehir in April 1513.
+With Korkut having been executed shortly before, as Selim feared he might instigate a revolt against him, the civil war ended with Selim as the undisputed victor.

+Popular culture

-The conflict is dramatized in the alt-history video game Assassin's Creed Revelations, in which it is one of the focal plotlines.
+The conflict is dramatized in the alternate history video game Assassin's Creed Revelations (2011), in which it is one of the focal plotlines.